anderssandstrom/e3-ecmcPlugin_Advanced/README.md

         .funcArg6 = NULL
       },
 ```
-Note: Only the funcArg${argCount} pointer will be used, so set the rest to NULL.
+Note: Only the first non NULL function will be used (starting from funcArg0...)

 ## PLC constants
 Custom ecmc PLC-constants can be implemented in plugins.
 Currentlly the interface supports implementation of up to 64 plc constants.
 Each plc constant needs to be defined by the struct "ecmcOnePlcFunc":